 - clinical and economic evidence

 - evidence synthesis and evaluation.

 Our strategy for academic career development is to offer tailored training and provide a supportive environment where researchers can develop their skills and knowledge to benefit their current and future careers, and undertake impactful, world-leading, policy-relevant research.

 Our objectives are to:

-- provide a comprehensive skills training programme for HPRU BSE affiliated students, researchers, academics, PHE staff and trainees
+- provide a comprehensive skills training programme for HPRU BSE affiliated students, researchers, academics, UK Health Security Agency (UKHSA) staff and trainees

 - provide career development training and support for research staff, academics, and trainees